NShabbar/Intro-to-C-Class-Project-Code/Lab01/README.md

 I think I actually had to run this 5 times in order to get my program to reach the point where the breakpoint is not reached anymore.

+Part 1 Note:
+The lines that were changed between the formatting changes were:
+Lines 12-15, Line 17, Lines 23 and 24, Line 31, Line 36